swiftlang/swift-evolution/proposals/NNNN-support-incremental-migration-to-concurrency-checking.md

 * **Strict concurrency checking**: Missing `Sendable` conformances or global-actor annotations are diagnosed as warnings.

-* **Minimal concurrency checking**: Missing `Sendable` conformances or global-actor annotations are diagnosed as warnings; on nominal declarations, `@predatesConcurrency` (defined below) has special effects in this mode which suppress many diagnostics.
+* **Minimal concurrency checking**: Missing `Sendable` conformances or global-actor annotations are diagnosed as warnings; on nominal declarations, `@preconcurrency` (defined below) has special effects in this mode which suppress many diagnostics.

 The top level scope's concurrency checking mode is: